-The Sustainable RSCCD Committee has discussed the possibility of becoming a signatory to the American College and University Presidents' Climate Commitment (ACUPCC).
+Moving forward, RSCCD may want to discuss the possibility of becoming a signatory to the American College and University Presidents' Climate Commitment (ACUPCC).
 Signatories of the ACUPCC agree to complete a greenhouse gas (GHG) inventory; create an action plan with targets and milestones for reducing emissions; integrate sustainability into curriculum; and make their plans, inventory, and progress reports publicly available.
-The SRC will continue to evaluate its participation in this program over the near term.